awsdocs/amazon-elasticache-docs/doc_source/memcache/applying-updates-console.md

   + **no**: The service update might have been applied successfully to one or more nodes, but other nodes within the cluster still have an **available** status\.
 This typically happens when a service update is applied and then stopped\.
 **Note**
 If you stop the progress of a service update on a cluster, any nodes that are already updated have a **complete** status\.
 Any nodes that have an **In Progress** or **Stopping** status revert to a **Stopped** status, and the **Service Update SLA Met** status changes to **no**\.
-+ **Cluster Status Modified Date**: The latest date that the cluster was modified with a service update\.
++ **Cluster Status Modified Date**: The latest date that the update status was changed for a cluster\.

 **Note**
 The **Show Previous Updates** check box, if selected, displays a list of previous updates that are no longer available\.